Coloniality of Infrastructure - Irene Peano - Specters of Eurafrica in an Italian Agroindustrial Enclave

 3

-Elsewhere I have dealt with the (much spectacularized) conditions of labor and life of these sectors of the workforce, and on the infrastructures of governance, extraction and resistance underlying them, in more detail.
+Elsewhere I have dealt with the (much spectacularized) conditions of labor and life of these sectors of the workforce, and on the infrastructures of governance, extraction, and resistance underlying them, in more detail.
 See: Irene Peano, “Emergenc(i)es in the fields: Affective composition and counter-camps against the exploitation of migrant farm labour in Italy,” in Impulse to Act: A New Anthropology of Resistance and Social Justice, ed.
 Othon Alexandrakis (Bloomington: Indiana University Press, 2016); Irene Peano, “Global care-commodity chains: Labour re/production and agribusiness in the district of Foggia, southeastern Italy,” Sociologia del Lavoro 146 (2017): 24–39; Irene Peano, “Ways of making a human otherwise: After-ethnography with migrant labourers in Italian agro-industrial enclaves,” in Modos de Fazer/Ways of Making, ed.
 Vítor Oliveira Jorge (Porto: CITCEM, 2020); Irene Peano, “Turbulences in the encampment archipelago: Conflicting mobilities between migration, labour and logistics in Italian agri-food enclaves,” Mobilities (February 2021): 1–12; Francesca Esposito et al., “Fragmented Citizenship: Contemporary Infrastructures of Mobility Containment along Two Migratory Routes,” Citizenship Studies 24, no. 5 (2020): 625–641.

 4

 See l’Attacco TV, “Lamorgese: ‘Riteniamo che Foggia abbia bisogno di un’attenzione particolare del Governo,’” YouTube, December 23, 2019, .
-For references to bonifica in relation to slums, camps and city neighbourhoods, see, for example, “Infiniti pericoli e degrado, l’inferno dell’ex pista non è più tollerabile: ‘Si apra il Cara agli stranieri regolari,’” FoggiaToday, June 1, 2020, ; “Gran Ghetto distrutto: testimonianze sull’incendio, la polizia indaga su cosa è accaduto prima del devastante rogo,” FoggiaToday, December 6, 2019, .
+For references to bonifica in relation to slums, camps, and city neighborhoods, see, for example, “Infiniti pericoli e degrado, l’inferno dell’ex pista non è più tollerabile: ‘Si apra il Cara agli stranieri regolari,’” FoggiaToday, June 1, 2020, ; “Gran Ghetto distrutto: testimonianze sull’incendio, la polizia indaga su cosa è accaduto prima del devastante rogo,” FoggiaToday, December 6, 2019, .

 5